rrwbec/humans-in-the-loop/Illustrated Summary.md

 #### Ingredients
 Clips contain observable phenomena which are represented using particular ingredients.
 Each ingredient will be handled by a subsystem that specialises in that ingredient, e.g. spatial geometry.

-> Note: The time slice may only be required (if at all) for certain ingredient types e.g sound and motion.
+>Note 1: The time slice may only be required (if at all) for certain ingredient types e.g sound and motion.
 Motion itself may be recorded as a vector.

+>Note 2: It may be most efficient to have a clip per ingredient and then combine these only when necessary.
+This will simplify training and may improve matching to experiences.

 All clips include the emotion (or "feeling") of the observer, though this emotion may be neutral.
 This includes surprise, curiosity and doubt.